exasol/kafka-connector-extension/doc/development/developer_guide.md

 question about the code.

 Please keep in mind that contributions are not only pull requests.
-They can be any helpful comment on issues, improving documentation, enhancing build process and many other tasks.
+They can be any helpful comment on issues, improving documentation, enhancing the build process and many other tasks.

 ### Getting in touch